John Baldessari

 Summary of John Baldessari

-John Baldessari is renowned as a leading Californian Conceptual artist.
+John Baldessari was renowned as a leading Californian Conceptual artist.
 Painting was important to his early work: when he emerged, in the early 1960s, he was working in a gestural style.
 But by the end of the decade he had begun to introduce text and pre-existing images, often doing so to create riddles that highlighted some of the unspoken assumptions of contemporary painting - as he once said, "I think when I'm doing art, I'm questioning how to do it."
 And in the 1970s he abandoned painting altogether and made in a diverse range of media, though his interests generally centered on the photographic image.
-Conceptual art has shaped his interest in exploring how photographic images communicate, yet his work has little of the austerity usually associated with that style; instead he works with light humor, and with materials and motifs that also reflect the influence of Pop art.
-Baldessari has also been a famously influential teacher.
-His ideas, and his relaxed and innovative approach to teaching, have made an important impact on many, most notably the so-called Pictures Generation, whose blend of Pop and Conceptual art was prominent in the 1980s.
+Conceptual art shaped his interest in exploring how photographic images communicate, yet his work had little of the austerity usually associated with that style; instead he worked with light humor, and with materials and motifs that also reflected the influence of Pop art.
+Baldessari was also a famously influential teacher.
+His ideas, and his relaxed and innovative approach to teaching, made an important impact on many, most notably the so-called Pictures Generation, whose blend of Pop and Conceptual art was prominent in the 1980s.

 Accomplishments